 Yes, you can make this creamed corn casserole recipe up to 48 hours in advance.
 You can either prepare the casserole up until baking and place the wrapped casserole dish in the fridge for up to 2 days.
 Place it on the counter for 30 minutes before cooking as instructed.
 Alternatively, cook the casserole and simply reheat leftovers in the microwave or air fryer before serving.
 Leftovers last up to 5 days in the fridge.

 - 1 can whole kernel corn 11-ounce

 - 1 box Jiffy corn muffin mix can use another cornbread mix

 - 1/2 cup butter melted

 - 1 cup shredded cheddar cheese

-- In a mixing bowl, combine the cream corn, whole kernel corn, eggs, sour cream, muffin mix, and butter.
-Pour into the prepared dish.1 can cream-style corn, 1 can whole kernel corn, 2 eggs, 1 cup sour cream, 1 package Jiffy corn muffin mix, 1/2 cup butter
+- In a mixing bowl, combine the cream corn, whole kernel corn, eggs, sour cream, muffin mix, and melted butter.
+Pour into the prepared dish.1 can cream-style corn, 1 can whole kernel corn, 2 eggs, 1 cup sour cream, 1 box Jiffy corn muffin mix, 1/2 cup butter

 - Bake in the preheated oven for 30 minutes or until lightly brown.
 Remove from the oven and sprinkle shredded cheese over the top.
 Return to the oven for 15 minutes or until the center is firm.1 cup shredded cheddar cheese